Phonics solutions from Action Factor

 Contractions Lesson Plan

-• Children will learn to read and spell common contractions formed from a pronoun paired with a verb.
+• Students will learn to read and spell common contractions formed from a pronoun paired with a verb.

 (Ex.
 I + am = I'm)